 Your PC needs antivirus protection, and Webroot SecureAnywhere Antivirus aims to please by providing malware protection.

 For $40 for one PC for one year, and $50 for three PCs for one year, Webroot SecureAnywhere Antivirus provides all the basics of a modern antivirus program.
-However, its lack of extra features and somewhat muddled interface leave it out of the running for our top pick.
+However, its lack of extra features and somewhat muddled interface leave it out of the running for our top pick for best antivirus software.

 Setup and Interface